Versatile audio-visual learning for emotion recognition: Conclusions

 \section{Conclusions}

-This study introduced the VAVL model, a novel, unified, and versatile framework for audio-visual, audio-only, and video-only emotion recognition.
+This study introduced the VAVL model, a novel versatile framework for audio-visual, audio-only, and video-only emotion recognition.
 The proposed approach is built with shared layers, residual connections over shared layers, and a unimodal reconstruction task.
 It attains high emotion recognition performance and can be trained even when paired audio and visual data is unavailable for part of the recordings.
 Furthermore, the model allows for direct application across both emotion regression and classification tasks.
-In the MSP-IMPROV dataset, the VAVL model consistently outperforms the CCC predictions of all multimodal baselines across all emotional attributes, achieving 0.856, 0.814, and 0.876 for arousal, valence, and dominance in audio-visual settings.
+In the MSP-IMPROV corpus, the VAVL model consistently outperforms the CCC predictions of all multimodal baselines across all emotional attributes, achieving 0.856, 0.876, and 0.814 for arousal, valence, and dominance in audio-visual settings.
 Our results demonstrate that our method is able to better leverage visual representations to improve both unimodal and audio-visual performance, particularly in the visual-only setting.
-In the CREMA-D dataset, VAVL consistently surpasses baselines across all settings, achieving the highest F1-Macro (0.779) and F1-Micro (0.826) scores in the audio-visual modality.
-In addition to high performance on emotion recognition tasks, we show through the experimental evaluation that the shared layers of the proposed architecture are able to better capture the distinct features contained in acoustic and visual inputs, when compared to the shared layers of the baseline models.
+In the CREMA-D corpus, VAVL consistently surpasses baselines across all settings, achieving the highest F1-Macro (0.779) and F1-Micro (0.826) scores in the audio-visual modality.
+Under more naturalistic environment with the CMU-MOSEI corpus, we achieve better audio-visual and visual MAE scores than the strong baselines explored for sentiment score prediction.
+In addition to high performance on emotion recognition tasks, we show through the experimental evaluation our models' capabilities on handling missing modalities at the audio-visual setting and we also ran experiments to show that the shared layers of the proposed architecture are able to better capture the distinct features contained in acoustic and visual inputs, when compared to the shared layers of the baseline models.

-Future work for this study is to explore the addition of more modalities to the framework (e.g., text) and utilize this framework on other audio-visual tasks such as sound recognition \cite{chen_2020_4}, scene classification \cite{wang_2021_3}, event localization \cite{tian_2018}, and audio-visual speech recognition \cite{Tao_2021,Tao_2018_2}.
-Furthermore, it would be interesting to explore the application of this model to more naturalistic data.
+While our training pipeline offers flexibility by accommodating both single and dual modalities, we acknowledge potential limitations.
+Specifically, training can become unstable when dealing with extremely highly imbalanced data from the two modalities.
+To mitigate this problem, we employ careful batch management and learning rate adjustments to ensure stability.
+Additionally, the iterative freezing and unfreezing of weights introduces some complexity to the training process, but these steps are crucial for effective learning from both unpaired and paired data.